-The WebSphere MQ Enterprise Transport is a queued transport, applications communicate with the broker by writing data to and reading data from message queues.
+The WebSphere MQ Enterprise Transport is a queued transport; applications communicate with the broker by writing data to and reading data from message queues.
 Use the WebSphere MQ Enterprise Transport when you require assured delivery of messages or need to use transactional support.

-Overheads are involved in using the WebSphere MQ Enterprise Transport, therefore it does not offer the same levels of performance and scalability as the WebSphere MQ Real-time Transport.
+Because WebSphere MQ Enterprise Transport is a more robust option, it does not offer the same levels of performance and scalability as the WebSphere MQ Real-time Transport.